ChiomaScripts/My-Portfolio/Emotion Annotation of Customer Reviews/README.md

 ## How to Run
 - Clone this repository.
-- Install the required libraries using `requirements.txt`.
+- Install the required libraries.
-- Run `notebook.ipynb`.
+- Run the python files.